mehul-interviews/WebCluesInfotech/README.md

-# Dockerbuild and create container
+# Docker build and create container

 You need to write the following commands on the terminal screen so that you can run the project locally.